The Ergohacks Verdict

-The camp site is a small field on a gently sloping hill with 2 glamping bell tents at the top and additional space for 5 – 10 tents.
-The bathroom facilities are situated within the farm yard at the top of stairs and consists out of 2 toilets + sink and 2 lovely, glass enclosed hot showers, each within its own small bathroom.
+The campsite is a small field on a gently sloping hill with 2 glamping bell tents at the top and additional space for 5 – 10 tents.
+The bathroom facilities are situated within the farmyard at the top of stairs and consists out of 2 toilets + sink and 2 lovely, glass-enclosed hot showers, each with its own small bathroom.
 There is no dedicated washing up facilities.

 Price: £7.50 per adult per night, £3 per person for under 12s.
 No charge for tents (only the per person charge), £10 per night for camper vans, no caravans admitted.

 £240/3 nights for the Bell Tents or Yurt.

 Paid Extras: None, facilities included free of charge.

 “David Hawking and his family are the owners of this ancient farm with traditional farm buildings steeped in history dating back to the 1600’s.
 The main farm is organic, busying itself with pork and beef production.
 The philosophy is ‘Home Bred, Home Fed’ which basically means that Dave rears the animals using the feed that he grows in his own fields.

 As stated the farm is old, and combined with its commanding position perched up high on the side of the Cotswolds escarpment, it is the perfect place for visitors from all walks of life.
 Families are very welcome – with an area put aside for rabbits, guinea pigs, goats, rare breed pigs (including William and Kate our Kune Kune’s), ducks, and geese.
 Free range chickens wonder around the farm with the occasional escape of a piglet or goat creating lots of fun.”